chaoxu/chaoxu.github.io/posts/2019-08-28-impossibility-theorm-marriage-tax.md

 An *easy tax function* is a function that has reasonable tax property, and is a piecewise-linear convex that has at least $1$ breakpoint larger than $0$.
 This is strictly stronger than principal of progressiveness.
 This is satisfied by the current personal income tax function used by the IRS.

 Let $S$ be a easy tax function, then we can obtain an easy tax function $J$ that always gives a marriage bonus.
 Indeed, let $J = \inf_{a+b=x,a,b\geq 0} S(a)+S(b)$. $J$ is extreme in a way that any function greater than it at any point will cause marriage penalty. $J$ is the infimal convolution of $S$ and itself, which would also be piecewise-linear convex.
 If $S$ is the personal income tax function for 2019, then $J$ matches the 2019 IRS married file jointly function up to \$612,350!
-It's just for some reason the IRS decide to cut this $J$ off at \$612,350, and then impose a higher rate just to penalize families with two very high income earners.
+For some reason I do not know, the IRS decide to cut this $J$ off at \$612,350, and then impose a higher rate just to penalize families with two very high income earners.